TheDeanLab/navigate-ilastik-server/README.md

-# aslm-ilastik-plugin
+# navigate-ilastik-server
-Ilastik as a server for communication with the ASLM software.
+Ilastik as a server for communication with the navigate software.

 ### Installation with Conda
 ~~~